 On this page:

-Students wishing to become mathematics teachers in grades 7-12 should choose the Mathematics Education concentration of the Bachelor of Science in Mathematics.
-The program provides a strong background in mathematics while introducing undergraduate students to the field of education.
-Upon completion of this degree students will earn their Adolescence to Young Adult (AYA) teacher license in Integrated Mathematics.
+If you wish to become a mathematics teacher in grades 7-12, choose the mathematics education concentration of the Bachelor of Science in Mathematics.
+The program provides a strong background in mathematics while introducing you to the field of education.
+Upon completion of this degree, you will earn your Adolescence to Young Adult (AYA) teacher license in integrated mathematics.

-The program includes a wide array of courses meant to expand student’s mathematical content knowledge from calculus to upper-level mathematics.
-In addition, students take education courses with accompanying field experiences designed to provide them with a foundation in the educational process, culminating in a semester-long student teaching experience.
-During each practicum, (i.e., field experience), each student spends time in a middle or high school math classroom observing teachers, interacting with students, and learning how students think about and understand mathematics.
+The program includes a wide array of courses meant to expand your mathematical content knowledge from calculus to upper-level mathematics.
+In addition, you will take education courses with accompanying field experiences designed to provide you with a foundation in the educational process, culminating in a semester-long student teaching experience.
+During each practicum, (i.e., field experience), you will spend time in a middle or high school math classroom observing teachers, interacting with students, and learning how students think about and understand mathematics.

-Thus, students who earn a Bachelor of Science in Mathematics Education graduate with a solid understanding of mathematics and are ready to enter the classroom as a mathematics teacher.
+Your Bachelor of Science in Mathematics Education degree will allow you to graduate with a solid understanding of mathematics and be ready to enter the classroom as a mathematics teacher.